JayNetor/TMQM/README.md

 -  From (string) - is the ID of the client that is sending the message.
 -  MessageText (string) -  is the message being sent.

 Each message in the Message Queue has a unique Index number.
-The ‘recv’ request will return the <u>next message in the queue who’s Index is greater than the Index given in the request</u>.
+The 'recv' request will return the <u>next message in the queue who's Index is greater than the Index given in the request</u>.

 ```
 Example: